DanielAsikpo/Project-2/project2.md

 ## STEP 6 – RETRIEVING DATA FROM MYSQL DATABASE WITH PHP

-In this step you will create a test database (DB) with simple "To do list" and configure access to it, so the Nginx website would be able to query data from the DB and display it.
+In this step you will create a test database with simple "To do list" and configure access to it, so the Nginx website would be able to query data from the DB and display it.

 We’ll need to create a new user with the mysql_native_password authentication method in order to be able to connect to the MySQL database from PHP.

-We will create a database named Daniel_DB and a user named Daniel, but you can replace these names with different values.
+We will create a database named Daniel_DB and a user named Daniel, but you can replace these names with any name of your choice.

 First, connect to the MySQL console using the root account: